anagha-microsoft/databricks-workshops/iot/docs/WorkshopReadMe.md

 # Working through the workshop modules

 ## Module 1.
 Provision services, configure and start services
 You will first need to provision all the required Azure resources upfront and complete all the specified configuration.
+Follow the links below to complete provisioning, configuring and starting the services.
 1. [Device Telemetry Simulator & Azure IoT Hub](docs/Provisioning-1-AzureIoT.md)
 2. [Azure resource group and virtual network](docs/Provisioning-2-Common.md)
 3. [Azure Cosmos DB](docs/Provisioning-3-AzureCosmosDB.md)